I don’t know if you’re aware of this, but…

 - In terms of traffic, many MQLs have no intention of purchase and are using your content in some other way: students, researchers, competitors, misclicks, journalists, etc.

 - That said, MQLs are separate from general leads.
-They help you make your marketing content better – a CRO (Conversion Rate Optimization) professional’s silly putty.
+They help you make your marketing content better – a CRO (What is the conversion rate?
+Conversion rate is the percentage of visitors that visit your website or landing page and convert.
+Converting in this context means that the visitor does… Optimization) professional’s silly putty.

 Now how about some ways to boost conversion rates of MQLs?